twuillemin/modes/README.md

 # Introduction
 ModeS is a Mode-S and ADSB decoder written in Go.
-The project is mainly a library that can be quickly plugged to deformat the messages.
+The project is a pure Go library, without dependency, that allows to quickly deformat and access the content of Mode-S message.

-An example application is provided that can can connect either to an AirSpy device (via ADSB-Spy) or can read from a text file.
+An small example application is provided that can be used to to dump the content of a message.
+A more complete usage of the library is done in the sister project ModeS Viewer (https://github.com/twuillemin/modes-viewer).

 The main goal of this project is exactitude, code clarity and completeness (if achievable).